sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/0500 - accuracy-measures.md

 - **OCR confidence scores**: Get a score for the quality of text images.
 For example, check that text in a scanned or photographed document isn't blurry or illegible.
 For more information, see [Validate extractions](doc:validate-extractions).
 - **Confidence signals**: For data extracted by large-language models (LLMs), Sensible asks the LLM to report any uncertainties it has about the accuracy of the extracted data.
 For example, an LLM can report that it found multiple answer candidates.
 For more information, see [Confidence signals](doc:confidence).

-- **Extraction coverage:** A percentage comparing non-null to total fields returned by a config for a document.
+- **Extraction coverage:**  A score that measures how fully an extraction captured all the data in the document.
+It's is a percentage comparing non-null to total fields returned by a config for a document.
 For example, a score of 70% for an extraction means that 30% of fields were null.
 For more information, see the following section.

 Extraction coverage
 ---

-Extraction coverage is a measure of how many fields returned null for a document.
+Extraction coverage is a score that measures how fully an extraction captured all the data in the document.
 A low percentage can indicate a poor-quality extraction, or it can indicate that a document type is sparsely filled out.
 For example, supplemental forms in insurance applications or supplemental schedules in tax forms can return many nulls, since these forms are often left blank.

 You can view an extraction's coverage through the Sensible API's extraction endpoints, or get daily coverage using the [statistics](ref:statistics) endpoint.
-Sensible calculates the coverage  for each extraction as follows:
+Sensible calculates the coverage score for each extraction as follows:

-`coverage` = (`non-null fields extracted` - `validation penalties` )  ÷  (`total fields extracted`)
+`coverage score` = (`non-null fields extracted` - `validation penalties` )  ÷  (`total fields extracted`)

 Where: